Trucker Escapes Burning Wreck, Downed Wires Close Route 17 Both Ways In Paramus

 A tractor-trailer driver escaped serious injury Wednesday after his rig hit a fire hydrant and utility pole, then burst into flames at an exit ramp off southbound Route 17 in Paramus.

-One of several civilians who stopped gave the driver his coat after the crash at the Ridgewood Avenue exit downed utility lines across the highway shortly after 2:30 p.m.
+One of several civilians who stopped gave the driver his coat after the crash at the Ridgewood Avenue exit downed utility lines across the highway -- knocking out power and cable to several area customers -- shortly after 2:30 p.m.

 "He's shaken up," the good Samaritan's boyfriend told Daily Voice from the scene.
 "He doesn't know what happened.